qynfral/qynfral/README.md

 • intp + pansexual n genderfluid

 BYI!
-→I am pretty enthusiastic and loud when meeting new people + IM PAINFULLY SARCASTIC (and may be cringe too 🤔)
+→I am pretty enthusiastic and loud when around friends (mostly) + IM PAINFULLY SARCASTIC (and may be cringe too 🤔).
+To new people, dw im pretty chill I promise 😭

 !! beware of deeznuts jokes and shitty humor 😢